-If you are reading this article, you are interested in the way how to apply email marketing to your business.
-You may have already heard that email marketing is the best and less expensive way to organize your work.
-It can be true if performed correctly.
-In this article, we will dwell particularly on how to do email marketing at every step.
+If you are reading this article, you are interested in applying email marketing to your business.
+You may have already heard that email marketing is the best and least expensive way to organize your work.
+In this article, we will discuss particularly how to do email marketing at every step.

 If you are ready, let’s get it started!

-Goals are vital since they define your work: goals define your target audience, email marketing strategy, content that you want to share with your subscribers, results of your work.
-Without the goals, you will just go with the flow.
-Thus, you will not get conversions and ROI and the reason for this is simple – you have not specified what the conversion and ROI are for your business.
+Goals are vital since they define the success of your work: goals help define your target audience, email marketing strategy, and content that you want to share with your subscribers.
+Without goals, you will not know what direction to take when putting your plan into action.
+Thus, you will not get conversions and ROI – you have not specified what the conversion and ROI are for your business.

-Now, you can ask a question: how to establish the goals for my business?
+Now, you can ask a question: how can I establish goals for my business?

-- If you are involved in ecommerce, your goal may be to increase sales.
+- If you are involved in eCommerce, your goal should be to increase your sales.
 This goal is achieved with the help of lots of marketing methods, such as cross-selling, up-selling, special offers, discounts, sales, etc.

 - If you deal with events and festivals organization, your goal may be to increase attendance and ticket sales.

 - If you have a blog, your goal may be to increase the number of visits and followers.

 Having chosen your goal, keep in mind that email marketing itself is focused on establishing trusting relationships with your clients, and all of your goals can be achieved by caring about your customers.